GCC Indirect Tax Weekly Digest has been saved

 GCC Indirect Tax Weekly Digest

-Please note that this digest is for information purposes only and should not be construed as an advice.
+This digest is for information purposes only and should not be construed as advice.
 It does not necessarily cover every aspect of the topics with which it deals.
 You should not act upon the contents of this alert without receiving formal advice on your particular circumstances.